 Overheating and damaged controls are the two main reasons for a PSU exploding.

-Proper gate drive and spacing and measuring control loops are all necessary to ensure stable performance under all situations of use.
+Proper gate drive spacing and measuring control loops are all necessary to ensure stable performance under all situations of use.
 When a control IC malfunctions or becomes unstable, the MOSFETs bear the brunt of energy, which might cause damage if it does not perform precisely every time.
 Software and control IC failures are common in power electronics systems that employ digital controllers, although switching MOSFETs are almost always the ones to be replaced.

 Conclusion